By Melanie Lockwood Herman and Erin Gloeckner

 Four Property Coverages for Nonprofits

-- Buildings, their machinery, maintenance equipment, appliances, outdoor furniture, additions, and construction materials.
+- Buildings, machinery, maintenance equipment, appliances, outdoor furniture, additions, and construction materials.

 - The personal property, including furniture, leased property you are obligated by contract to insure, and, if you lease the premises, your interest in the alterations to the building and other “improvements or betterments,” and personal property of others over which you have control at or near your buildings.